Charles Dickens: Episodic writing

 A pioneer of the serial publication of narrative fiction, Dickens wrote most of his major novels in monthly or weekly instalments in journals such as Master Humphrey's Clock and Household Words, later reprinted in book form.
-These instalments made the stories affordable and accessible, with the audience more evenly distributed across income levels than previous.
+These instalments made the stories affordable and accessible, with the audience more evenly distributed across income levels than before.
 His instalment format inspired a narrative that he would explore and develop throughout his career, and the regular cliffhangers made each new episode widely anticipated.
 When The Old Curiosity Shop was being serialised, American fans waited at the docks in New York harbour, shouting out to the crew of an incoming British ship, "Is little Nell dead?"
-Dickens's talent was to incorporate this episodic writing style but still end up with a coherent novel at the end.
+Dickens was able to incorporate this episodic writing style but still end up with a coherent novel at the end.
+He wrote, "The thing has to be planned for presentation in these fragments, and yet for afterwards fusing together as an uninterrupted whole."

 Another important impact of Dickens's episodic writing style resulted from his exposure to the opinions of his readers and friends.
-His friend Forster had a significant hand in reviewing his drafts, an influence that went beyond matters of punctuation.
-He toned down melodramatic and sensationalist exaggerations, cut long passages (such as the episode of Quilp's drowning in The Old Curiosity Shop), and made suggestions about plot and character.
+His friend Forster had a significant hand in reviewing his drafts, an influence that went beyond matters of punctuation; he toned down melodramatic and sensationalist exaggerations, cut long passages (such as the episode of Quilp's drowning in The Old Curiosity Shop), and made suggestions about plot and character.
 It was he who suggested that Charley Bates should be redeemed in Oliver Twist.
 Dickens had not thought of killing Little Nell and it was Forster who advised him to entertain this possibility as necessary to his conception of the heroine.
+When in 1863 the Jewish English reader Eliza Davis wrote to rebuke him for having "encouraged a vile prejudice against the despised Hebrew" with the character of Fagin in Oliver Twist, Dickens halted the second printing of the novel and made some changes to the original 1837 text.
+He also created a group of sympathetic Jewish characters in his next novel, Our Mutual Friend, published 1864–1865.

-At the helm in popularising cliffhangers and serial publications in Victorian literature, Dickens's influence can also be seen in television soap operas and film series, with The Guardian stating "the DNA of Dickens's busy, episodic storytelling, delivered in instalments and rife with cliffhangers and diversions, is traceable in everything."
+At the helm in popularising cliffhangers and serial publications in Victorian literature, Dickens's influence can also be seen in television soap operas and film series, with The Guardian stating that "the DNA of Dickens's busy, episodic storytelling, delivered in instalments and rife with cliffhangers and diversions, is traceable in everything."
 His serialisation of his novels also drew comments from other writers.
-In Scottish author Robert Louis Stevenson's novel The Wrecker, Captain Nares, investigating an abandoned ship, remarked: "See!
+In the Scottish author Robert Louis Stevenson's novel The Wrecker, Captain Nares, investigating an abandoned ship, remarked: "See!
 They were writing up the log," said Nares, pointing to the ink-bottle.
 "Caught napping, as usual.
 I wonder if there ever was a captain yet that lost a ship with his log-book up to date?
 He generally has about a month to fill up on a clean break, like Charles Dickens and his serial novels."